Miami (OH) vs. Kent State NCAA Football Odds, Plays and Insights | November 27, 2021

 Kent State Stats and Trends

+- In Kent State's 11 games this year, it has five wins against the spread.

-- The Golden Flashes have been underdogs by 1 point or more five times this season and have not covered the spread once.
+- The Golden Flashes have yet to cover the spread this season when underdogs by 1 point or more in five chances.

-- Kent State's games this year have hit the over on four of 11 set point totals (36.4%).
+- Kent State's games this season have gone over the point total four times in 11 opportunities (36.4%).

 - Kent State is 5-3 against the spread and 6-2 overall in games when it puts up more than 21.6 points.

-- When Kent State churns out more than 348.3 yards, the team is 5-4 against the spread and 6-3 overall.
+- Kent State is 5-4 against the spread and 6-3 overall when the team totals over 348.3 yards.

-- This year the Golden Flashes have eight turnovers, five fewer than the RedHawks have takeaways (13).
+- This season the Golden Flashes have eight turnovers, five fewer than the RedHawks have takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.